kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 #### Won't do
 * Prevent multiple in-flight retries of the same original job to prevent the user from wasting their own resources (and the queues resources)
 * Add retry_number field

+## New priority
+* Create a retry_jobs field, and expose list in api, and a T/F completeness toggle
+* Non blocking job submission / (Possibly htcondor submit)
+* Add failure conditions in run method
+* Add thread to perform actions based on toggle

 ### Questions